Salome254-hub/Hotel-ier/README.md

 # HOTELIER

 #### Brief DESCRIPTION
-###This application is used by anyone who is aspiring to go for a vacation in any place all over the world.
+This application can be used by anyone who is aspiring to go for a vacation in any place all over the world.
 #### Contributors
-#### By Salome Mabonga
+By Salome Mabonga
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This application is very useful as it can be used by both local and international tourist who like travelling and visiting
 ## Setup/Installation Requirements
 * Clone the repo {git clone https://github.com/jonnygovish/cookie-recipe.git}
 * to list setup instructions